webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

 * Install StartSSL certificate
 ** Ensure login forms uses the SSL VHost
 ** Ensure all services with login has a SSL VHost
-* Use secondary partition for manifest storage mount as XFS for quick snapshots;
+* Use secondary partition for manifest storage mount as XFS for quick snapshots
-* Ensure libmemcached-tools is installed (see [http://docs.libmemcached.org/ docs]), useful for debugging
 * Ensure tracking code is installed through salt stack, and not manually (!)